-Scalability Displays the number of calls executed over the selected time period and the average call time, over time
+• Scalability.
+Displays the number of calls executed over the selected time period and the average call time, over time for the selected entity.
+The average call times are broken down into average Exe times and average Wait times.

-Wait times.

 How the Activity tab can help you identify performance problems